dmalenik/dmalenik/README.md

-### Welcome to Dmitriy Malenik GitHub profile!
+# Welcome to Dmitriy Malenik GitHub profile

 *Here you can find projects in front-end development which I am currently working on.*

 <!--
 **dmalenik/dmalenik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.